If your safety is at risk, you can request to hide your address from the National Personal Insolvency Index[?] (NPII).

 - address that could identify you.

-If you are unable to create a Bankruptcy Online account and want to submit a request to hide your details, please contact us to discuss your circumstances.
+If you are already bankrupt, in a personal insolvency agreement or debt agreement and want to submit a request to hide your details, please contact us to make a written request or use the Request for information to not be on the NPII form.